Zingle/rest-api-documentation/automations/GET_list.md

     GET services/:service_id/automations

-Returns a list of [Automation][] objects belonging to the specified service
+Returns a list of [Automations] belonging to the specified [Service]

 ## Parameters
 ### URI Parameters